If you’re here, it’s probably because you’ve heard of the likes of Logan Paul, Jake Paul or Felix “PewDiePie” Kjellberg.

 That’s why having a well-designed thumbnail that stands out from your competitors’ on the results will give you more views.

-Also, tags will help YouTube recommend your video after people watch someone else’s related video.
+Also, inserting tags on your video will help YouTube recommend it after people watch someone else’s video that is similar to yours.

 But don’t stuff in tags, as YouTube doesn’t like that.